THUMNLab/AutoGL/README.md

 ## Documentation

-Please refer to our documentation website to see the detailed documentation.
+Please refer to our <a href="https://autogl.readthedocs.io/en/latest/index.html">documentation</a> to see the detailed documentation.

 You can also make the documentation locally.
 First, please install sphinx and sphinx-rtd-theme:
 ```